 Costs are also an important part of a family law case.
 A judge will decide if you and/or the other party should pay the legal costs of going to court.
 Under the Family Law Rules, the successful party is usually entitled to costs.
-The judge will consider several things when deciding if the successful party should receive costs, including whether the person has acted reasonably during the trial.
-In determining costs, the judge will also consider whether a party had made or accepted a reasonable offer to settle the case.
+The judge will consider a number of things when deciding if the successful party should receive costs, including whether or not the person has acted reasonably during the trial.
+In determining costs, the judge will also consider whether or not a party had made or accepted a reasonable offer to settle the case.